aleene/OFFFolksonomy/README.md

 - version: the version of the tag

 **Returns:**
 A completion block with a Result enum (success or failure).
 The associated value for success is a FSNM.TagVersion struct and for the failure an Error.
-The FSNM.TagVersion struct has the variables: product (String), the barcode of the product; k(String) the key of the tag; v (String) the value of the tag; version (Int) the version number of the tag; editor (String) the editor of this version; last_edit (String) the edit date of this version; comment (String) the associated comment for this version.
+The FSNM.TagVersion struct has the variables: product (String), the barcode of the product; k(String) the key of the tag; v (String) the value of the tag; version (Int) the version number of the tag; editor (String) the editor of this version; last_edit (String) the edit date of this version; comment (String) the associated comment for this version

+## Errors
+The following errors are intercepted and can be used to intercept:
+- connectionFailure: impossible to connect to the folksonomy server (url?)
+- notFound(404): the API path is wrong

 ## Testing
-You can reuse the tests.
+You can reuse the tests, to be sure you did not broke something.
+The tests check the URL, the folksonomy datastructures and the request responses.

 ## To Be Done
 * error handling is at the moment rudimentary